 - Under click-through nexus laws, an out-of-state business establishes nexus through agreements to reward persons in the state for directly or indirectly referring potential purchasers through links on a website (hence the name)

-- In most states, referrals must generate more than $10,000 in the preceding 12 months or four quarters
+- In most states, referrals must generate over $10,000 in the preceding 12 months or four quarters.

 - State-by-state Guide to Click-through Nexus Laws